dratul/eb04_Probably_FFT_as_sample_interpolator/storyboard/README.md

 communications across mobiles, laptops, satellite, video, radio and all communication systems;
 signal processing makes the processing and transmission of data more efficient.
 The
-experiment given in this virtual lab is about understanding basic signals and analyzing those signals using basic operations.
+experiment given in this virtual lab is about understanding sampling of signals and analyzing those signals using fast Fourier transform.
+A FFT , the purpose is to apply FFT in interpolation of samples

 ### 2. Story: